Become a PSS Scholar.

 How do I apply to be a PSS Scholar?

 Please review our eligibility criteria above to see if you qualify to become a PSS Scholar.
-If you meet our eligibility criteria, you can apply online here.
-Please contact us if you are having trouble with our online application.
+If you meet our eligibility criteria, you can apply online by January 10th for our spring semester cohort.
+The application is available below on this web page.

 I'm not enrolled in college or just started my first semester.
 Can I still apply?